wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 **[A.3.4.q4.1]** If we are given two hosts with 100 Gflop/sec hosts, where host1 has 20 cores and host2 has 40 cores.
 Should we run the blue task on host1 or on host2 (if our objective is to run the workflow as quickly as possible)?
+Show your work, execution each task execution time on each host.

 **[A.3.4.q4.2]** If, instead, we run the workflow on a single 4-core computer, what is the best approach?
+Show your work, estimating the execution times of each task on 1, 2, 3, and 4 cores, and considering all ways to assign cores to each task.

 **[A.3.4.q4.3]** Say now we are running our workflow on a single 40-core host.
 What is the best way to allocate cores to the blue and purple tasks?
 If